I write about maintaining and troubleshooting cars and other motor vehicles!

 - Check windshield, side windows, rear window and side mirrors for cracks, check windshield wipers for wear.

-- Look for lose or broken body parts.
+- Look for loose or broken body parts.

 Under the Hood: